near/NEPs/specs/Standards/MultiToken/README.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions
 The unresolved questions, are really what type of metadata , is required for this spec?
+- We decided that having metadata on chain is good, and that at later time we can have a spec for extra data if needed

 Can we represent events in this spec, which would improve the ecosystem quite a bit?
 If we represent events what should those events be?
+- We decided events aren't here yet in the ecosystem, in the way we' like them to be so they are't apart of this standard

 Should we have a spec for TokenType?
+- We decided TokkenType shouldn't be exposed for the public interface consumption.
+We will leave this description in the hands of the implementers

 Should we have a spec for offchain metadata?
+- We decided no spec for offchain metadta yet but maybe in the future

 Does the current storage management scheme work for people?
+- The current storage management scheme works for folks

 How freeform should this token be?
 Right now there is a notion of supply, which is not 100% guaranteed every token has or wants to track supply semantics.
 Not having supply makes everything more difficult and requires consumers of the contract to track minting and burning events.
+- This point was taken to show that due to lack of proper events, and having the additional capability of storing this on chain, would result in a reduction of complexity for consumers of the contract data.

 Approval Management is probably out of the scope of this solution.